 2 – Observe

-Watching how things happen is a vital way of learning and you’ll quickly get a feel for how your practice runs and who are good people to ask for help in achieving your goals.
+Watching how things happen is a vital way of learning and you’ll quickly get a feel for how our practice runs and who are the good people to ask for help in achieving your goals.

 3 – Ask